00Lucia00/00Lucia00/README.md

 #### Im studying to become a fullstack developer and data scientist 💻📈

-👀 I Like: SQL, C#, Python, Tenserflow, Javascript
+👀 I Like: SQL, C#, Python, Tenserflow
 ✨ Also:  Photography, Being in Nature and Thinking about the big Philosophical questions.

 🌱 I’m currently learning team building skills.